govuk-one-login/mobile-wallet-tech-docs/README.md

 ## Managing content

 To add or change existing content, edit the markdown in the `.html.md.erb` files in the `source` folder.
-If you add a new folder, remember to add in `index.html.md.rb` file.
+If you add a new folder, remember to add in the `index.html.md.rb` file.
 This is used by the tech docs `gem` to build the site correctly.
-If this is not included you may not be able to generate the site.
+If this is not included you may have issues building the site.

 > Always ensure you have checked that new content build correctly by running [`preview-with-docker.sh`](#preview-the-documentation-in-a-browser).